eljefe303030/Melius/README.md

 The full list of mods can be found on [Load Order Library](https://loadorderlibrary.com/lists/melius-2)

 ## Requirements
-I have tested this on both a AMD 3600/AMD Radeon RX 580 and AMD 5700X3D/AMD 7800 XT and on both systems it works well without any noticeable drops in FPS.
+* I have tested this on both a AMD 3600/AMD Radeon RX 580 and AMD 5700X3D/AMD 7800 XT and on both systems it works well without any noticeable drops in FPS.
 Planet textures can take a second to load, this may be mitigated with a faster SSD.

-Your computer will need to meet at least the [minimum requirements specified by Bethesda](https://help.bethesda.net/#en/answer/60442)
+* Your computer will need to meet at least the [minimum requirements specified by Bethesda](https://help.bethesda.net/#en/answer/60442)

-Installation folder takes up approx 95GB and the download folder takes up another 90GB.
+* Installation folder takes up approx 95GB and the download folder takes up another 90GB.
 A total of 179GB is needed, including temporary installation files, if both folders are on one drive.
+* You need the latest Steam version (1.14.74.0) of the game.
+You are not required to have the Shattered Space DLC, mods that use this DLC will automatically be disabled when you start the game through MO2.

 ## Pre-installation Steps
 1. Install [Visual C++ x64 Redistributables](https://aka.ms/vs/17/release/vc_redist.x64.exe).